Blocking products globally

 Molly is a marketer at Pacific Supply, a retail site that sells electrical tools and instruments through many versions of the Pacific Supply site.
 The site has different versions for major product lines.
 Molly wants to globally block a Miniature Circuit Breaker from all search results.
 She wants this blocklist rule to apply to all versions of the Pacific Supply site.

-She starts by selecting the global Pacific Supply site from the dropdown list in the upper right corner of the Bloomreach Dashboard.
+She starts by selecting the global Pacific Supply site from the Site Context Selector.

 792